StagPython/StagPy/docs/sources/tuto.rst

 output data.
 This allows you to write your own scripts to do some specific processings that aren't implemented in StagPy.

-The interface is wrapped in the ``stagpy.stagyydata.StagyyData`` class.
+The interface is wrapped in the :class:`~stagpy.stagyydata.StagyyData` class.
 Instantiating and using this class is rather simple::

     from stagpy.stagyydata import StagyyData